 Do Dilated Pupils Mean That My Cat is Going Blind?

-If your cat has constantly dilated pupils, they may be struggling with their eyesight.
+If your cat has constantly dilated pupils, she may be struggling with her eyesight.
 This is most common in senior cats, though some medical conditions can cause sudden onset blindness.
 This could be temporary or permanent.

 This will be your cat’s attempt at improving their vision.
-They will widen their eyes in an attempt at letting in more light.
+She will widen her eyes in an attempt to let in more light.

-Alternatively, if your cat has lost their sight, their eyes won’t react to changes in light.
-They’ll also be in a constant state of high awareness.
+Alternatively, if your cat has lost its sight, her eyes won’t react to changes in light.
+She’ll also be in a constant state of high awareness.
 Without vision, cats rely on their senses of smell and hearing.

 Most cats can adapt without their eyesight.
 You’ll need to make adjustments to your home.